mtwilliams-code/prereqs/README.md

 `mvn deploy`: done in an integration or release environment, copies the final package to the remote repository for sharing with other developers and projects.

+`mvn javadoc:javadoc`: done in the prereqs directory will compile an HTML file with our documentation .

 Running Cucumber tests with jUnit
 -----------------------------